 Consumer Affairs Victoria publishes a checklist of 15 things for prospective property buyers to help them avoid disaster.
 It covers areas such as property inspections, auction strategies and conveyancing, but the top list item is ensuring buyers have a budget in mind and that their finances are in place.

-A good start for finance hunters is signing up for uno Home Loans, which helps homebuyers compare hundreds of loan products from major and specialist lenders.
-With the help of a uno mortgage specialist, they can choose a loan package that best suits their circumstances.
+A good start for finance hunters is signing up for UNO Home Loans, which helps homebuyers compare hundreds of loan products from major and specialist lenders.
+Book in a quick call with our customer care team, they can help you choose a loan package that best suits your circumstances.